 - As noted above, this is a Truth in Television.

-- During the times of the Roman Empire, if their Emperor was showing signs of Caligula-like behavior, the Praetorian Guard's duty was to orchestrate a Military Coup against him and then kill him and his family off in order to prevent the chance of any of his descendants from potentially becoming another Caligula, and then installing someone into the position who is a bit more stable and controllable.
+- During the times of the Roman Empire, if their Emperor was showing signs of Caligula-like behaviour, the Praetorian Guard's duty was to orchestrate a Military Coup against him and then kill him and his family off in order to prevent the chance of any of his descendants from potentially becoming another Caligula, and then installing someone into the position who is a bit more stable and controllable.

 - The Spanish coup of July 1936 by conservative military leaders, aided by various right-wing groups, was only partially successful - military units in the north and west of Spain succeeded in displacing control from the leftist (of many varying types) government of the Second Spanish Republic, but those in the south and east of the country, as well as Madrid itself, could not.
 The result was a two and a half year civil war that became a prelude to World War II.